 How does the participatory process work?
 Read all about it here.
 And without further ado, meet the incredible community-driven organizations here who are supporting, empowering and leading their communities:

-The Boys & Girls Club of the San Luis Valley has a mission to ensure that all children and youth, especially those who need us most, are offered opportunities to realize their full potential as responsible, caring and productive citizens of a richly diverse world.
+The Boys & Girls Club of the San Luis Valley's mission is to ensure that all children and youth, especially those who need us most, are offered opportunities to realize their full potential as responsible, caring and productive citizens of a richly diverse world.